Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 In the App component, we create a stateful array `notes` with `setNotes` initialized as an empty array.
 The `addNote` function updates this array by spreading the previous notes and adding the new note at the end.

 To render notes, we replace the static sample note with a dynamic map over the `notes` array.
 For each `noteItem`, we return a `Note` component passing `title` and `content` as props.
 We wrap the map expression in curly braces to embed JavaScript in JSX.

+### Implementing Delete Note Functionality Inside Note

+Inside the `Note` component, the DELETE button has an `onClick` handler that calls a `handleClick` function.
+This function triggers a delete function passed from the App component via props (`props.onDelete`).

+In the App component, we define a `deleteNote` function that receives an `id` and updates the `notes` array by filtering out the note with the matching index.
+This function is passed as the `onDelete` prop to each `Note` component.

+The `filter()` function iterates over the `prevNotes` array, returning all notes where the index does not equal the `id` of the note to delete.
+This effectively removes the targeted note from the array.